coder-hxl/x-crawl/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

 x-crawl is a flexible nodejs crawler library.
+It is used to batch crawl data, network requests and download file resources.
+Support crawling data asynchronously or synchronously.
+Because it runs on nodejs, it will be crawler-friendly for JS/TS developers.

 If it helps you, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a Star support.

 ## Features

-- Crawl pages, JSON, file resources, etc. with simple configuration.
-- The built-in puppeteer crawls the page, and uses the jsdom library to parse the page.
 - Support asynchronous/synchronous way to crawl data.
 - Support Promise/Callback method to get the result.
+- Anthropomorphic request interval.
+- Crawl pages, JSON, file resources, etc. with simple configuration.
 - Polling function, timing crawling.
-- Anthropomorphic request interval.
+- The built-in puppeteer crawls the page and uses the jsdom library to parse the page.
-- Written in TypeScript, has type hints, provides generics.
+- Written in TypeScript, has type hints, and provides generics.

 ## Relationship with puppeteer